Driving in New York State

 When you pass your road test, you will be required to surrender your foreign driver license to the DMV road test examiner.
 The local DMV office will destroy your foreign driver license after 60 days.
 If you plan to return to your home country and will need your foreign driver license, ask the road test examiner how to make sure that your foreign driver license is not destroyed.

-- 1. You can’t drive in New York if you are under the age of 16.
-If you have a learner permit or a driver license from another state, you are not exempt from this rule.
+- 1. Even if you have a learner permit or a driver license from another state, you are not exempt from this rule.

 - 2. Note for US residents: We don’t issue International Driving Permits.
 The American Automobile Association (AAA) issues International Driving Permits.
 For more information, visit the AAA website.